solson/oos/README.markdown

     #1  0x00100018 in _start () at Src/Kernel/Boot.asm:25

 This can be extremely useful for finding those annoying little problems!
-The same can also be done with and GUI front-end to gdb, just consult its documentation on how to do a remote gdb connection.
+The same can also be done with any GUI front-end to gdb, just consult its documentation on how to do a remote gdb connection.
 And by the way, since I compile with ooc -g, gdb can walk through ooc code line by line, and display the ooc source of the line it's on.
 Hooray!

-Note: gdb can do a *lot*, check out 'help' (duh).
+Note: gdb can do a *lot*, check out `help` (duh).

 Note again: [nemiver][nemiver] is a decent GTK+ GUI front-end for gdb.
 Or if you like to like to live on the 'K' side of life, there is [kdbg][kdbg].